About The Festival

 Currently the Fest is being run by David Cutler, his family and friends.
 Let us know if you would like to participate with Music in the Meadow in any way - big or small.
 We would love to have you part of this community event with a wonderful history.
 Contact us at this email address:

-FRIENDS
+FRIENDS AND SPONSORS

 We have good old friends around Cape Ann and good new friends around the region - Here are a few: